krispaks/PhoneGapNgCordovaWebpack/README.md

   * $ npm install -g phonegap (this will instsall phonegap cli)
   * $ npm install (this will install all node packages)
-  * gulp webpack (this will bundle all resources)
-  * phonegap serve (will open a server on which the PhoneGap Developer mobile app can connect to)
+  * $ npm run serve (this will run webpack and also run phonegap serve)

 3.) open PhoneGap Developer mobile app and connect to the ip address